-- 79. This paragraph provides examples of low risk indicators for clients and for products and services which a prescribed business may consider when preparing a profile. - (a) Clients Low Risk Indicators - clients who are actively employed with a regular source of income which is consistent with the employment being undertaken; and - clients with private wealth, where the source is identified as legitimate; and - clients represented by those whose appointment is subject to court approval or ratification (such as executors). - (b) Products and services Low Risk Indicators - products where the provider does not permit third party investment or repayment and the ability to make or receive payments to or from third parties is restricted.

-80. This paragraph provides examples of high risk indicators for clients and for products and services which a prescribed business may consider when preparing a profile.
+- 79. This paragraph provides examples of low risk indicators for clients and for products and services which a prescribed business may consider when preparing a profile. - (a) Clients Low Risk Indicators - clients who are actively employed with a regular source of income which is consistent with the employment being undertaken; and - clients represented by those whose appointment is subject to court approval or ratification (such as executors). - (b) Products and services Low Risk Indicators - products where the provider does not permit third party investment or repayment and the ability to make or receive payments to or from third parties is restricted. - 80.
+This paragraph provides examples of high risk indicators for clients and for products and services which a prescribed business may consider when preparing a profile.